-In this unit, students are introduced to the stages of the problem-solving methodology.
-Students focus on how data can be used within software tools such as databases and spreadsheets to create data visualisations, and the use of programming languages to develop working software solutions.
+In this unit students are introduced to the stages of the problem-solving methodology.
+Students focus on how data can be used within software tools such as databases and spreadsheets to create data visualisations, and the use of an object-oriented programming (OOP) language to develop a working software solution..